google-research/turkish-morphology/README.md

 ## Python API

-We also provide a [Python API][15] that can be used to morphologically analyze Turkish words, parse human-readable morphological analyses into protobuf messages, validate their structural well-formedness and to generate human-readable analyses from them.
+We also provide a [Python API][15] that can be used to morphologically analyze Turkish words, generate Turkish word forms from morphological analyses, parse human-readable morphological analyses into protobuf messages, validate their structural well-formedness and to generate human-readable analyses from them.
 You can see some example use cases in [`//examples`][17].

 If you are using [Bazel][16], you can depend on this repository as an external dependency of your project by adding the following to your WORKSPACE file: